sheerid/getting-started/implementation/README.md

 - Launch the application: ```nodemon```

 You should now be able to visit ```localhost:3000``` and see your local version of this application.
 If PORT is defined in your local environment, visit ```localhost:{PORT}```.

+NOTE: This website will not be fully functional in your local environment until you add the following values to your environment:
+- APITOKEN
+- SECRETTOKEN
+- STUDENT_TEMPLATE_ID
+- TEACHER_TEMPLATE_ID
+- MILITARY_TEMPLATE_ID
+- FIRSTRESPONDER_TEMPLATE_ID
+- STUDENT_EMAIL_NOTIFIER_ID
+- TEACHER_EMAIL_NOTIFIER_ID
+- MILITARY_EMAIL_NOTIFIER_ID
+- FIRSTRESPONDER_EMAIL_NOTIFIER_ID

+This means you will need a SheerID Sandbox account.
+You will need to issue an API Token, a Secret Token, and then create templates and email notifiers for the affiliations listed above, then add those values to your environment (normally located in ~/.bash_profile) so that the code will work like you intend.
+See the bottom of the sheerid.js file and look at the code snippets starting with ```process.env```.